Integration with Bugs

 When left empty, issues with any status are retrieved.

-Accept ANY TLS/SSL certificate If you connect to your JIRA server using a SSL connection and you trust the network, just check this checkbox to accept any certificate.
+Accept ANY TLS/SSL certificate If you connect to your Jira server using a SSL connection and you trust the network, just check this checkbox to accept any certificate.

 Note that if you do so and if your environment is not safe, you're subject to a man-in-the-middle attack.